 While it’s tempting to spill a bunch of words hashing this argument out, I did a pretty good job back in 2021.
 And after meeting the necessary conditions we laid out, I’m confident in continuing our measurements as we have been.
 After all, we’re most interested in how a human is going to interact with a product, so if earbuds are tough to fit: we want to know.
 If sound quality changes when you have a tough time getting the right fit with headphones: we need to know.
 So we’re a little different.

 In a presentation late in 2021, a number of quirks were discussed about the test head’s performance in relation to competing units.
-Unsurprisingly, a test head with a more anthropomorphically-accurate ear canal didn’t quite match up with ones with a different setup.
-Dr. Sean Olive, among others, noted changes in the high end that were very different than what people were expecting to find after gathering a corpus of data.
-While we could go back and forth about this, the realities of our publishing mean we had to make decisions, and we moved to make our own target curve for consumer headphones drawing upon past research as well as using benchmark products to guide what we want to look for.
+Unsurprisingly, a test head with a more anthropomorphically-accurate ear canal that better represents the acoustic impedance of a human ear didn’t quite match up with older ones with a more basic design.
+While we could go back and forth about this, we had to make decisions, and we moved to make our own preference curve for headphones drawing upon past research as well as using benchmark products to guide what we want to look for.

 For the moment it seems as if it’ll take a while to see an official version of the Harman Target for the B&K 5128, but as always we’re going to press on with the best available information to us.
 Considering that our bespoke plotting software can ingest any number of targets for automatic chart creation/error analysis, we’re excited to see how things shake out in the coming years.
-Once we get more targets, all we have to do is dump it into our database and we’re good to go.
+If we update our targets, all we have to do is dump it into our database and we’re good to go.

 A note on verbiage in reviews